Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

 Maurice Tagami joined the Board of Directors in 2011 and has over 30 years’ experience in mining development and operations.
 He holds a degree in Metallurgical Engineering from the University of British Columbia and is a Professional Engineer with APEGBC.
 During his career, he has played a significant role in the metallurgical and project management of numerous open pit, underground and heap leach projects worldwide.

-Tagami is the Vice President, Mining Operations at TSX-listed Wheaton Precious Metals, the largest metals streaming company in the world.
+Mr. Tagami is Vice President, Mining Operations at TSX-listed Wheaton Precious Metals, the largest metals streaming company in the world.
 Previously, he held the positions of President and CEO, with Keegan Resources Inc. and Senior Project Manager (Onca Puma Project) with Canico Resource Corp., which was acquired by CVRD in 2005.
-Tagami has served on the Board of Brett Resources Inc. (acquired by Osisko Mining Corp. in 2010) and currently sits on the Board of Maple Gold Mines Ltd.
+Mr. Tagami has served on the Board of Brett Resources Inc. (acquired by Osisko Mining Corp. in 2010) and currently sits on the Board of Maple Gold Mines Ltd.

 David M. Petroff, B.Math., MBA — Director